Upgrade to remove ads

 What did the Declaration of Independence do?

-said that the United States is free (from Great Britain)
+Announced our independence, declared our independence, said to the United States is free

 What is freedom of religion?